-Overwatch is an ever-evolving thing, with its own metagame, patch structure, test phases and massive, massive community.
-23 men, women, robots, heroes and every combination therein are available to play and if you're just jumping in it can be a bit confusing.
-In Blizzard style, most of them are viable, but who are the best Overwatch characters?
+Overwatch characters are the backbone of Blizzard's ever-evolving... thing.
+This incredible team-based hero shooter has its own metagame, patch structure, test phases, and massive, massive community.
+27 men, women, robots, heroes and every combination therein are available to play, and if you're just jumping in, or returning from an extended hiatus, it can be a bit confusing.
+In Blizzard style, most of the heroes are viable, but who are the best Overwatch characters?
 A few pointers will help you on your way to better scores, more kills and wins, wins, wins.

 As for what's coming next, here's everything we know about upcoming Overwatch characters.

 Like we previously mentioned, most heroes are viable to play, and so it’s very much a case of finding a hero who suits your playstyle, and then making the most of their skills in both quick play and competitive modes.

 Overwatch characters - the ten best heroes to play right now

 For the full list of Overwatch characters in each class, jump to a category with these links:

 Primary: Heavy Pulse Rifle - A rapid-fire machine gun, accurate and damaging.
 Have you played an FPS?
 If so, you know what this is.